 At your local supermarket (Whole Foods or Asian Market), you may find “seasoned” vinegar or sushi vinegar, which has sugar and salt already added.

 Here are some examples of seasoned sushi vinegar.

 Mitzukan Sushi Vinegar

-Sushi vinegar is added immediately after rice is done, not before it’s cooked.
-This will make some of the vinegar evaporate, thus coating grain of rice with sugar to help making rice stick together.
+Sushi vinegar is added immediately after the rice is done, not before it’s cooked.
+This will make some of the vinegar evaporate, thus coating the grain of rice with sugar to help make rice stick together.